sjbylo/lab-ocp4/workshop/content/exercises/55-initiate-database-prov.md

 In this lab you will provision an AWS Relational Database Service (RDS) instance so that - ``in a later lab`` - you can configure your application to use it.
 Amazon RDS makes it easy to set up, operate, and scale MySQL deployments in the cloud.

-We will use the ``AWS Service Broker``, which is an open source project that allows native AWS services to be exposed directly through Red Hat OpenShift and Kubernetes.
-The Broker provides simple integration of AWS Services directly within OpenShift.
+We will use the ``AWS Service Broker``.

+- ``The AWS Service Broker is an open source project that allows native AWS services to be exposed directly through Red Hat OpenShift and Kubernetes.
+The Broker provides simple integration of AWS Services directly within OpenShift.``

 Using the ``AWS Broker``, which is configured and running on this OpenShift cluster, provision an AWS RDS MySQL service.
 Connect the MySQL database to the application and test it.